tefdara/Wavecraft/README.md

 - `fade`: Apply fades to an audio file.
 - `norm`: Normalise an audio file.
 - `wmetadata`: Write metadata to an audio file.
+- `trim`: Trim an audio file.
+- `split`: Split an audio file into smaller files.
-- `info`: Get information about an audio file.
+- `pan`: Pan an audio file.
+- `mono`: Convert an audio file to mono.

 For more details on the available operations and options, run: